Shortcuts

 # ... rest of scheduler methods ...

-TorchX ships two workspace mixins: DockerWorkspaceMixin (for container-based schedulers like Kubernetes and AWS Batch) and DirWorkspaceMixin (for shared-filesystem schedulers like Slurm).
+TorchX ships two workspace mixins: DockerWorkspaceMixin (for container-based schedulers like Kubernetes) and DirWorkspaceMixin (for shared-filesystem schedulers like Slurm).
 You can also subclass WorkspaceMixin directly for custom strategies.

 See torchx.workspace for the full workspace API, built-in mixin reference, and a guide to implementing your own workspace mixin.